nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for InterviewHub.

-4. Double-click the file to start the app.
+4. Open a terminal, and navigate to the folder you put the JAR file in.

+5. Launch the app by using the command `java -jar InterviewHub.jar` in your terminal.
 The Graphical User Interface(GUI) should appear in a few seconds.
+A GUI similar to the below should appear in a few seconds.
+Note that the app contains some sample data.

-5. To get a better understanding of what you see.
+6. To get a better understanding of what you see.
 Please refer to the [GUI Summary](#gui-summary) for more details.

 --------------------------------------------------------------------------------------------------------------------